zephyrproject-rtos/zephyr/boards/adafruit/grand_central_m4_express/doc/index.rst

 ===============

 The SAMD51 MCU has a USB device port that can be used to communicate with a host PC.
-See the :ref:`usb-samples` sample applications for more, such as the :zephyr:code-sample:`usb-cdc-acm` sample which sets up a virtual serial port that echos characters back to the host PC.
+See the :zephyr:code-sample-category:`usb` sample applications for more, such as the :zephyr:code-sample:`usb-cdc-acm` sample which sets up a virtual serial port that echos characters back to the host PC.